mbusath/rejson/README.md

 however, that `MODULE LOAD` is a dangerous command and may be blocked/deprecated in the future due to security considerations.

+## Using ReJSON

+Link to docs/commands
+Basic Python and Node examples to illustrate the use of a raw command.

 ## Testing and development

-Link to design.md
+Link to docs/design.md

-Setting the path to the Redis server executable for unit testing.
+Setting the path to the Redis server executable for unit testing: `REDIS_SERVER_PATH` CMake variable

+`valgrind --tool=memcheck --suppressions=../redis/src/valgrind.sup ../redis/src/redis-server --loadmodule ./lib/rejson.so`

 ## Contributing